Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Conclusion

 \section{Conclusion}

-In this paper, we propose DuaLossDef, a target tracking defense network guided by Dua-Loss, which enables adversarial defense for both the tracking template and search region.
-The adversarial samples generated by Dua-Loss can simultaneously attack the foreground/background classification branches for coarse target localization and the regression branch for fine-grained target positioning.
-Through adversarial training, DuaLossDef achieves stronger defense performance.
-Extensive experimental results demonstrate that DuaLossDef exhibits good generalization against adversarial attack methods in both non-adaptive and adaptive attack scenarios.
-It can also transfer its defense effectiveness to other trackers, including SiamRPN, SiamMask, and Dimp50 in a plug-and-play manner.
-Furthermore, DuaLossDef also demonstrates excellent efficiency, allowing it to be used in conjunction with other high-speed trackers without introducing excessive computational overhead.
+In this paper, we propose AADN, a auxiliary network for visual tracker, which enables adversarial defense for both the tracking template and search region.
+Extensive experimental results demonstrate that AADN exhibits good generalization against adversarial attack in both non-adaptive and adaptive attack scenarios.
+It can also transfer its defense effectiveness to other trackers.
+Furthermore, AADN also demonstrates excellent efficiency, allowing it to be used in conjunction with other high-speed trackers without introducing excessive computational overhead.